PECE-project/drupal-pece/src/docs/source/docs/gettingstarted.md

 **Anonymous users** can visit the site and can see any content that has been designated as public.

-**Contributors** can log-in to the site, manage a profile, join groups, and contribute content to the site.
+**Contributors** can login to the site, manage a profile, join groups, and contribute content to the site.
 They have access to content that has been designated as public or their own content that they’ve designated as private.